Shockwave Therapy (Swiss Dolorclast Method)

 • Lateral Epicondylitis

 Extracorporeal shockwave therapy is used to treat a growing number of tendon, joint and muscle conditions.
-These include tennis elbow, where results in double blind studies are reported as excellent; chronic tendinitis of the knee and shoulder rotator cuff pain, achilles tendinitis, hamstring tendinitis and plantar fasciitis have also been treated successfully.
+These include tennis elbow, where results in double blind studies are reported as excellent; chronic tendonitis of the knee and shoulder rotator cuff pain, achilles tendonitis, hamstring tendonitis and plantar fasciitis have also been treated successfully.